-The ESPP provides that an aggregate of up to 250,000 shares of our common stock will be available for issuance under the ESPP.
+The ESPP provides that an aggregate of up to 250,000 shares of our common stock will be available for issuance thereunder.
 The shares of our common stock purchasable under the ESPP will be shares of authorized but unissued or reacquired shares, including shares repurchased by us on the open market.

-On March 31, 2022, employees purchased 5,245 shares of our stock through the ESPP at a cost of \$56.
-The closing market price on the date of the purchase was \$10.73.
-The price paid by employees was \$9.12 which represented a 15% discount.
-The total amount of the discount of \$8 was recorded as compensation expense in our consolidated statements of operations.
-From the effective date of the ESPP through March 31, 2022, a total of 9,236 shares of stock have been purchased by employees through the ESPP at a cost of \$91.
-We have recorded a total of \$16 of compensation expense in our consolidated statements of operations related to these shares.
+During the six months ended June 30, 2022, employees purchased 14,715 shares of our stock through the ESPP at a cost of \$121.
+The closing market price on the dates of purchase were \$10.73 and \$6.82, respectively.
+The prices paid by employees were \$9.12 and \$5.80, respectively, which represented a 15% discount.
+The total amount of the discount of \$18 was recorded as compensation expense in our consolidated statements of operations.
+From the effective date of the ESPP through June 30, 2022, a total of 18,706 shares of stock have been purchased by employees through the ESPP at a cost of \$146.
+We have recorded a total of \$26 of compensation expense in our consolidated statements of operations related to these shares.

-(14) EMPLOYEE BENEFIT PLANS
+(15) EMPLOYEE BENEFIT PLANS

 We have defined contribution 401(k) plans for our employees who work in the U.S. All permanent employees of inTEST Corporation, inTEST EMS LLC, Temptronic Corporation and Videology who are at least 18 years of age are eligible to participate in the inTEST Corporation Incentive Savings Plan.
 We match employee contributions dollar for dollar up to 10% of the employee's annual compensation, with a maximum limit of \$5.
 Employer contributions vest ratably over four years.
 Matching contributions are discretionary.
-For the three months ended March 31, 2022 and 2021 we recorded \$216 and \$171 of expense for matching contributions, respectively.
+For the three and six months ended June 30, 2022 we recorded \$134 and \$350 of expense for matching contributions, respectively.
+For the three and six months ended June 30, 2021 we recorded \$100 and \$271 of expense for matching contributions, respectively.

 All permanent employees of Ambrell are immediately eligible to participate in the Ambrell Corporation Savings & Profit Sharing Plan (the "Ambrell Plan") upon employment and are eligible for employer matching contributions after completing six months of service, as defined in the Ambrell Plan.
 The Ambrell Plan allows eligible employees to make voluntary contributions up to 100% of compensation, up to the federal government contribution limits.
 We will make a matching contribution of 50% of each employee's contributions up to a maximum of 10% of the employee's deferral with a maximum limit of \$5.
-For the three months ended March 31, 2022 and 2021 we recorded \$101 and \$43 of expense for matching contributions, respectively.
+For the three and six months ended June 30, 2022 we recorded \$85 and \$186 of expense for matching contributions, respectively.
+For the three and six months ended June 30, 2021 we recorded \$44 and \$87 of expense for matching contributions, respectively.

-(15) SEGMENT INFORMATION
+(16) SEGMENT INFORMATION